boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/change-the-dashboard-parameter-value-in-url.md

 ### Default parameter in custom query

-Include the default parameter by pressing the key `Shift+2`, to list the default parameter along with the available user defined parameters.
-You can use it anywhere in query editor window.
+To include the default parameter, press `Shift+2` to list it along with the available user defined parameters.
+You can use this feature anywhere in the query editor window.

-Another way is, user can manually type the default parameter in code view using the following syntax.
+Alternatively, users can manually type the default parameter in the code view using the following syntax.

 ![Use default parameter in custom query](/static/assets/working-with-datasource/dashboard-parameter/images/default-parameter-code-view-listing.png)

 ### Default parameter in web URL

-You can include the default parameter in the web URL with live connection using the following syntax.
+You can include the default parameter in the web URL with a live connection using the following syntax.

 ![Use default parameter in web URL](/static/assets/working-with-datasource/dashboard-parameter/images/default-parameter-web-url.png)

-Here, Sales Analysis Dashboard is rendered for two users with full name **ALFKI** and **BERGS**.
+Here, the Sales Analysis Dashboard is rendered for two users with the full names **ALFKI** and **BERGS**.
 The default parameter is applied as follows.

 ![Use default parameter in Sales Analysis Dashboard](/static/assets/working-with-datasource/dashboard-parameter/images/default-parameter-code-view.png)